jordon-mcgowan/WeatherConditions-Demo/README.md

 * TestFX for JavaFX GUI testing

 ## How To Setup And Run
-The following setup guide will deomonstrate how to run the project on a Windows 10 machine, with IntelliJ IDEA.
+The following setup guide will demonstrate how to run the project on a Windows 10 machine, with IntelliJ IDEA.

 ### Downloading The Repository